Sahadar/pubsub.js/README.md

 ## Features

-* The most advanced
+* Currently it is the most advanced dependency-free pub/sub library on npm

 * Very fast
 * Easy to understand
 * Configurable
-* Dependency free
-* Using native JavaScript code
+* Dependency free = using native JavaScript code
 * Works on server and browser side smoothly
 * Event inheritance
 * Wildcards
 * subscribeOnce method
 * Multiple subscriptions
 * Controll under event bubbling depth
-* Works with require.js library
+* Works with *require.js* library
 * Written with TDD
 * Possibility to make new instances of pubsub with private namespaces scope
 * Possibility to publish async events
+* Possibility to define context of every callback / or for all by providing pubsub|newInstance "context" param [link](#change_config)
 * Compiled + gzipped weighs only 1kB
 * Works also on IE 6+